domrussel/domrussel.github.io/_pages/research.md

 - - -

-**Revenue-Based Financing** (with Claire Shi and Rowan Clarke).
-Updated 2023. <br/>
+**FinTech & Financial Frictions: The Rise of Revenue-Based Financing** (with Claire Shi and Rowan Clarke).
+Updated 2024. <br/>
 <small>[<a href="#/" onclick="visib('rbf')">Abstract</a> | [Draft][rbf_paper]] </small>
 <div id="rbf" style="display: none; text-align: justify; line-height: 1.2" ><small>
-We use data from a major South African payment processor to study how digital payments mitigate asymmetric information challenges in small business "revenue-based financing" contracts, which tie repayment schedules to future revenue.
-Eight months post-financing, digital payments through the processor are 15% lower for takers than observably similar non-takers.
-We show this "gap" can be decomposed into three components: moral hazard from revenue hiding, adverse selection, and the causal effect of financing for takers.
-Two natural experiments suggest that takers shift more revenue off the platform when competition increases (moral hazard), and that financiers can increase repayment by waiting longer before extending offers (adverse selection).
-With estimates from both experiments, we bound the gap components, finding substantial adverse selection, but also positive short-run causal effects.
-Our results suggest digital payment platforms with "sticky" features can alleviate classic risk-sharing frictions by imposing hiding costs and limiting hidden information.
+We use transaction-level data from a major payment processor to study FinTech-provided small business "revenue-based financing."
+After eight months, payments through the processor are 16% lower for businesses who take financing offers than observably similar non-takers, driven by moral hazard from revenue hiding and adverse selection.
+Two natural experiments suggest FinTech platforms' non-lending interactions with small businesses---e.g., payment processing and inventory management---can limit both hiding and selection.
+By tying repayment to the continued use of non-lending products, FinTechs can mitigate enforcement and monitoring frictions.
+Our results help explain the rise of FinTech-provided revenue-based financing.
 </small><br><br/></div>

 [rbf_paper]:{{ site.baseurl }}{% link assets/files/RSC_RBF.pdf %}